thephpleague/csv/docs/9.0/interoperability/escape-formula-injection.md

 }
 ~~~

-The `EscapeFormulaInjection` formats CSV records prior to their insertions in the CSV documents to reduce [CSV Formula Injection](http://georgemauer.net/2017/10/07/csv-injection.html).
+The `EscapeFormulaInjection` formats CSV records prior to their insertions in the CSV documents to reduce [CSV Formula Injection](http://georgemauer.net/2017/10/07/csv-injection.html) in imported Spreadsheet programs.

 ## Usage with Writer objects

 The `EscapeFormulaInjection` class uses the formatter capabilities of the `Writer` object to escape formula injection.